sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

  * stg_6_upregulated_headers.txt  #This file has 111 headers

   ##### B. Make FASTA of significant DEGs using selectSeqs
-  Run selectSeqs script on stage 5 and 6 outputs from above
+  We need to make FASTA files for both stages so we can run Interproscan in the next step.
+Run 11.B_selectSeqs.pl script on the stage 5 and 6 outputs from above.
+  `./11.B_selectSeqs.pl -f stg_5_upregulated_headers.txt ../../salmon_3-13-20/actinula_total.ORP.fa-mod.fa >> stg_5.fa`
+  `./11.B_selectSeqs.pl -f stg_6_upregulated_headers.txt ../../salmon_3-13-20/actinula_total.ORP.fa-mod.fa >> stg_6.fa`

+ Outputs:
+* stg_5.fa
- * selectSeqs.pl
+* stg_6.fa

   ##### C. Run Interproscan, Pull out GO terms, and visualize in ReviGO
- * Run interproscan on stage 5 and 6 FASTAs seperately (11.C.1_interpro_stg_5.slurm and 11.C.1_interpro_stg_6_slurm)
- * Pull out GO terms using script: 11.C.2_make_annotations_file.py
+ Now that we have our FASTAs of the siginificantly upregulated DEGs for stages 5 & 6, we can run interproscan on both stages to get GO terms.
+Run interproscan on stage 5 and 6.
+ `sbatch 11.C.1_interpro_stg_5.slurm`
+ `sbatch 11.C.1_interpro_stg_6_slurm`
+ Code in scripts:
+ `interproscan -i ./stg_5.fa -d ./interpro_stg_5 -goterms -f TSV`
+ `interproscan -i ./stg_6.fa -d ./interpro_stg_6 -goterms -f TSV`

+ Outputs:
+* stg_5.fa.tsv
+* stg_6.fa.tsv

+ Next, we need to pull out the GO terms from the tsv file so we can copy the GO terms into ReviGo.
+ `./11.C.2_make_annotations_file.py -i stg_5.fa.tsv`
+ `./11.C.2_make_annotations_file.py -i stg_6.fa.tsv`

+ Outputs:
+* annotations.txt (rename for each stage)
+*For each output file - open it in a text editor.
+Remove the headers/copy all of the GO terms and paste in a new document - organize them so there is 1 GO term per line - call this new file stg_5_GOs.txt and stg_6_GOs.txt*

- * copy GO terms and paste in ReviGo to visualize functions http://revigo.irb.hr/
+ Now that you have all of the GO terms, organized one per line - copy and paste them into ReviGo to visualize functions http://revigo.irb.hr/